orchestral/toolkit-docs/testbench.md

 # Introduction

-Testbench simplify the process to create feature and integration tests for your Laravel's packages without massive configuration and build steps.
+Testbench simplifies the process to create feature and integration tests for your Laravel packages without massive configuration and build steps.

 [[toc]]